julifmontoya/vue-unit-test-cypress/README.md

-# How to Set Up Cypressds with Vue
+# How to Set Up Cypress with Vue3

 ## Step 1: Install Cypress
 ```bash